hyaihjq/Stronger-yolo/README.md

 Note
 =
-**Don't update the code during the winter vacation, wish everyone have a happy new year in advance.**<br>
 **I'm solving scale invariant.
 If you have a good paper, you can email me by StinkyTofu95@gmail.com.
 Thanks!**<br>

 ## Improve yolo_v3 with latest paper <br>